Top 10 Best Sites

 Coming out also means taking a chance on losing the connection to the people you love.

-More than 40 percent of homeless youth are LGBT and have been thrown out of their homes by their parents.
+A significant percentage of homeless youth are LGBTQ+ and have been thrown out of their homes by their parents.

 That statistic alone says there are big consequences to coming out, and you should think carefully about if or when you take this step.